My mission is to deliver the best possible osteopathic health care via manual therapy, rehabilitation and health care advice.

 Having moved to New Zealand in 2013, I am now a registered osteopath with the Osteopathic Council of New Zealand.
 As an ACC registered osteopath, I can lodge claims directly with ACC on your behalf.
 You do not need to go to the Doctor before seeing me as an osteopath.
 My integrated clinic at The Hub in Mangawhai includes a Pilates studio with equipment, a yoga and Pilates room for classes and an Osteopathic treatment room.
 The business is expanding rapidly and I am thrilled to be living and working here.

 In terms of osteopathy I am also passionate in the areas of chronic pain, Fibromyalgia and Joint Hypermobility Syndrome.
-I write for the Hypermobility Syndrome Association (HMSA), a charity in the United Kingdom (www.hypermobility.org) where a group of medical professionals got together to research and educate the public on hypermobility and the associated connective tissue disorders.
+I write for the Hypermobility Syndrome Association (HMSA), a charity in the United Kingdom (www.hypermobility.org) made of a group of medical professionals who research and educate the public on hypermobility and the associated connective tissue disorders.
 As a professional member of the HMSA, I keep up-to-date with the latest research and have access to resources for my patients that they would otherwise not find in New Zealand.

 In addition to being a registered osteopath I am also a fully qualified yoga and Pilates teacher and have taught in many countries, including the U.S.A., Australia, Germany, Costa Rica, Guatemala and the U.K..
 Teaching and practising in New Zealand provides another challenge and one that I feel very honoured to experience.

 My current challenges:

 Professionally: Post-graduate studies in Biodynamic Osteopathy (Paediatric and adults).
 I am currently in my 6th year of the 9 year study.